tylern4/511-lab/Lab1/README.md

     (double) 78.539816

 ROOT can even open a graphical browser to view data and graphs stored in root files:

     root [0] TBrowser a

 To exit the root interpreter just enter:

     root [0] .q

 ### ROOT as C/C++ macros

 Although all you code can be typed into the ROOT interpreter, it is more common the make '.C' macros to store your code.
 These can be run in ROOT by calling the script from the command line:

     root -l Gausian.C

 Or from an already opened interpreter session (.x means execute the script):

     root [0] .x Gausian.C

-Look at the example script which creates a histogram with a gaussian in it, and then fits the gaussian.
+Look at the example script which creates a histogram, fills it with a randomly generated gaussian, and then fits the gaussian.